jocelynloklingyim/fMRI_automation_SPM12.mat/README_MID_SPM.md

 4. line 94: change directory to where your SPM is located on you computer.

+###Note:
-you have to change for each subject.
+You have to change for each subject number each time your run the script.
 Technically, it is feasible to write a loop so that SPM would analyse the scans of all participants in the folder without needing to change to subject number.
 Practically, however it is alwasys **Recommanded** to check the result of pre-processed images, and I would recommand you to do so after each run.

+## First-Level analysis

+You will need to change your contrast codings depending on the functional task.
+I created this script to analyse the 'Monetary Incentive Delay Task'.